arnoldvaz27/arnoldvaz27/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working as Android Developer in Rasheed Foundation
+- 🔭 I’m currently working as Android Developer in Miskaa
 - 🌱 I’m currently learning Android, Java, Firebase, Rest Apis, Python, Machine Learning, Aritificial Intelligence, Blockchain
 - 👯 I’m looking to collaborate on Android Project, Java Projects
 - 🤔 I’m looking for help with Kotlin based Android Projects